ovsm-dev/pga_map/README.md

   follow the instructions below and it prevents possible collisions with other Python packages that could be used by WebObs.

-- Install `pdfkit` using `pip`:

-      ~/minicoda3/envs/pga_map/bin/pip install pdfkit

-  Note that `pdfkit` needs the `wkhtmltopdf` executable, which should be installed through your package manager.
+  Note that `pga_map` uses `pdfkit` which, in turns, needs the `wkhtmltopdf` executable.
+This should be installed through your package manager.
 Examples:

       # Linux
       sudo apt install wkhtmltopdf